lyft/clutch/docs/getting-started/local-build.md

 - Yarn ([yarnpkg.com](https://classic.yarnpkg.com/en/docs/install))

 :::info
-If you are building on OSX you'll need to install coreutils.
+If you are building on macOS you'll need to install coreutils.
 This is easiest with [homebrew](https://brew.sh/).
 ```bash
 brew install coreutils
 ```